 "He donated money to many causes and many times did not broadcast the things he did.
 He was one of the most humble people you can read about in our history.
 The colored orphanage would have closed many times if not for Cal Johnson's financial support," said Booker.

-Johnson donated the money and property to establish the a YMCA for blacks in Knoxville in 1906.
+Johnson donated the money and property to establish a YMCA for Blacks in Knoxville in 1906.

 Booker says many people in Knoxville referred to Johnson as "Uncle Cal."
 He was revered and treated his community like family.